Inflectra/spira-documentation/docs/Developers/SpiraApps-Manager.md

 === "Best Practices"
     Always use your APP_GUID as a prefix / suffix of the local storage keys your SpiraApp uses to avoid conflicts with other SpiraApps.
 Define these keys as constants at the top of the JS file.

-    Your SpiraApp will likely not be distributed by Inflectra if you fail to follow this rule, since it puts localStorage based functionality of Spira & other SpiraApps at risk.
+    Your SpiraApp will likely not be distributed by Inflectra if you fail to follow this rule, since it could put localStorage based functionality of Spira & other SpiraApps at risk.

-=== "Example"
+=== "Examples"

     ```js linenums="1"
     // use a single object to store all the settings in memory